wp-plugins/wpbroadbean/readme.txt

 == Description ==

-Developed by [Mark Wilkinson](http://markwilkinson.me) WP Broadbean as a plugin to integrate your WordPress website with the [Broadbean Adcourier](http://www.broadbean.com/agency-recruiters-us.html) system from Broadbean Technology.

-Broadband Adcourier allows you to integrate a Broadbean feed from your Adcourier account to send jobs added there to your WordPress website and have them show on your own site.

-= What Does the Plugin Do? =

-The plugin adds a custom post type to deal with the jobs delivered by the Broadbean feed as well as a number of custom taxonomies so jobs can be grouped.
-The plugin also provides a custom post edit screen for jobs to allow specific custom meta data to easily be edited and added for each job such as salary and contact email addresses etc.

-WP Broadbean also provides an end point for accept a job feed sent by Broadbean in order for jobs added in Broadbean to appear in your WordPress website.
+WP Broadbean is a plugin designed to work alongside the Broadbean Adcourier job post system allowing jobs added to Broadbean to show in your WordPress site.
+The plugin adds custom post types and taxonomies to allow you to enter jobs into your WordPress site.
+More importantly it provides an end-point to accept feed data sent by Broadbean and add this as job posts to your site.

 == Installation ==